Limey-Remenauville

 Limey-Remenauville is a commune in the Meurthe-et-Moselle department in north-eastern France.

 History

 The origin of the name "Limey" is said to come from the Celtic word "lemos" meaning "elm [tree]".
 This particular tree was previously common in the area but has since disappeared.

 The town has several memorials from the First World War.
+Remenauville is a former commune, whose village was totally destroyed during the First World War.
+Never rebuilt, it was attached to Limey in 1942.
+In 1962 the name Remenauville was added to that of Limey to form "Limey-Remenauville".